piisa/piisa/docs/specs.md

 A Table Source Document is one in which the structure has two dimensions, i.e. it is organized mainly as rows and columns (so it can be mapped to a table), which then contain some type of data.
-Its semantic premise is that there exists some kind of relationships along rows and along colums, relationships that may have implications in terms of PII detection and required processing approaches.
+Its semantic premise is that there exists some kind of relationships along rows and along columns, relationships that may have implications in terms of PII detection and required processing approaches.
 Examples of tabular documents are Excel files, or CSV files.